omidarmat/webDevNotes/JavaScript/javascript-theory.md

 - Compilation: The entire source code is converted into machine code at once.
 The machine code is then written into a portable file that can be executed on any computer.
 So there are 2 steps here:

   - **Compilation:** machine code is built
   - **Execution:** machine code is executed in CPU.
-This step can happen way after the srouce code was compiled.
+This step can happen way after the source code was compiled.

 - Interpretation: There would be an interpretter that runs through the source code and executes it line by line.
 So there is only one step involved here which is execution line by line.
-The point is that the conversion source code into machine code is done just before the execution.
+The point is that the conversion of source code into machine code is done just before the execution.

 > **_Note_** | JavaScript used to be a purely interpretted language.
 The problem with interpretted languages is that they are much slower than compiled languages.
 However, low performance is no longer acceptible today.
 Modern JavaScript now uses a mixture of compilation and interprettation which is called Just-In-Time compilation.